whitelizard/ds-node-service/README.md

         .keys({
           birth: joi.date(),
         }),
     }),
-    return: joi.number() // joi-schema for return value or null if no return value }
+    return: joi.number(), // joi-schema for return value or null if no return value },
 };

 // The implementation part would also rather have its own file.